MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker range=">= tfs-2018"

-If your builds occasionally fail when restoring packages from NuGet.org due to connection issues, you can use Azure Artifacts with [upstream sources](../../artifacts/concepts/upstream-sources.md) and cache the packages.
-The credentials of the pipeline get automatically used when connecting to Azure Artifacts.
+Your builds may sometimes fail because of connection issues when you restore packages from NuGet.org.
+You can use Azure Artifacts with [upstream sources](../../artifacts/concepts/upstream-sources.md) and cache the packages.
+The credentials of the pipeline get automatically used when it connects to Azure Artifacts.
 These credentials are typically derived from the **Project Collection Build Service** account.

 If you want to specify a NuGet repository, put the URLs in a `NuGet.config` file in your repository.
 If your feed is authenticated, manage its credentials by creating a NuGet service connection in the **Services** tab under **Project Settings**.